tochman/the_blue_print/chapters/01-introduction-and-fundamentals.md

 While this framework has proven effective for many developers, adapt it to your own learning style and context.
 The goal isn't to follow a rigid formula, but to approach React learning with intention and strategy.
 :::

-# From DOM Manipulation to Component Composition

-Remember that mental shift I talked about earlier?
-The move from imperative to declarative thinking?
-Well, now we're going to see it in action.
-This is where React starts to feel different from any JavaScript you've written before, and honestly, this is where a lot of developers either fall in love with React or get really frustrated with it.

-I want to be upfront with you: this section is going to change how you think about building user interfaces.
-We're not just learning new syntax or API calls—we're developing a completely different approach to organizing and structuring interactive applications.
-It's the difference between thinking like a micromanager who controls every detail and thinking like an architect who designs systems that work elegantly on their own.

-The good news?
-Once you get this mindset, building complex interfaces becomes way more enjoyable.
-The not-so-good news?
-It might feel uncomfortable at first if you're used to having direct control over every DOM element and every interaction.

 ## Understanding the Mental Shift